 1. Two-Way Slab

 Two-way slabs are supported by beams on all four sides and distribute the load in both directions perpendicular to the supporting beams.
-They can be further categorized as:
+They can be further categorised as:

 a.
 Flat Plate Slab: In this type, the slab is directly supported by steel columns without any beams.